A Survey on Large Language Model-Based Game Agents: Multi-LLMGA Framework

 \textbf{Message Interpretation.} Once communication takes place, agents need to integrate the exchanged information into their memory and ongoing decision process.
 In general, received messages can be directly adopted to guide actions.
 However, inconsistencies may arise when the new information conflicts with an agent’s existing internal state.
 To address this, agents must reconcile external messages and internal models.
 For instance, ProAgent~\cite{zhang2023proagent} infers the belief of a partner through the reasoning of theory of mind and subsequently corrects its estimate when the partner’s observed actions reveal mismatches.
 ReConcile~\cite{chen2024reconcile} provides a debate-based approach by engaging agents in multi-round discussions, where they attempt to convince each other with corrective explanations and aggregate responses through confidence-weighted voting to reach consensus.
 ECON~\cite{ECON} models this reconciliation as a Bayesian game, where agents treat each other’s beliefs and intentions as uncertain types and update them until they converge on a joint profile that all parties can consistently follow.
+BEACOF likewise frames collaboration as a dynamic game of incomplete information, refining probabilistic beliefs about peers' capabilities until they reach an approximate perfect Bayesian equilibrium~\cite{fang2026belief}, and CSP4SDG interprets dialogue and game events in Avalon, Mafia, and Werewolf as evidence in a probabilistic constraint-satisfaction problem whose information-gain-weighted scores yield interpretable posterior beliefs over hidden roles~\cite{xu2025csp4sdg}.